Culture Shock in Oman

 The frustrations of culture shock in Oman may initially overshadow the many advantages of calling Oman home, but expats will soon find the high quality of life makes adaptation easier.

-Oman is a Muslim country, but is more liberal than the surrounding regions in the Gulf.
+Oman is a Muslim country, but is more liberal than the surrounding countries in the Gulf.
 While upholding Islamic principles, Omanis embrace bits of Western culture more and more every day.
 For example, in the capital city of Muscat it’s common to hear of popular American and European shops and restaurants being opened.
-It’s still important to familiarise oneself with aspects of the Muslim culture, and act appropriately.
+Nevertheless, it’s still important to familiarise oneself with aspects of the Muslim culture, and act appropriately.

 Arabic is the main language in Oman, but English is widely spoken.